 What if the clog is too big for a wire hanger to handle?

-For very large clogs, a wire hanger may need to be fixed.
-You can try using a plastic or steel drain snake instead to break up a bigger blockage.
+For massive clogs, a wire hanger may need to be fixed.
+Use a plastic or steel drain snake instead to break up a more extensive blockage.
 Chemical drain cleaner or the baking soda/vinegar solution may also be more effective.

 Is it safe to use drain cleaner when kids are home?

 For safety, only use drain cleaners when children are not present.
-Make sure to follow all instructions carefully and store products out of reach.
+Follow all instructions carefully and store products out of reach.
 Air out the bathroom afterwards.
-Simpler methods like boiling water or baking soda may be better if kids are around.
+Simpler methods, like boiling water or baking soda, maybe better if kids are around.

 How long should I let baking soda and vinegar sit?